tardate/LittleArduinoProjects/playground/AudioDSP/Distortion/README.md

 # #237 AudioDSP/Distortion

-AudioDSP distortion effect based on the pedalSHIELD.
+AudioDSP simple distortion effect based on the pedalSHIELD.

 ## Notes

 [Distortion.ino](./Distortion.ino) is a simple distortion effect from the pedalSHIELD examples.
-The pushbuttons control the distorion level up and down.
+The pushbuttons control the distortion level up and down.

 Core algorithm: